cycle/docs/annotated/entity.md

 }
 ```

-> You must manually set `role` and `table` for your classes if you use models which share same name.
+> You must manually set `role` and `table` for your classes if you use models which share the same name.

 Some options can be used to overwrite default entity behaviour, for example to assign custom entity repository: